Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Step 2: Salicylic Acid Treatment

 Apply salicylic acid serum or toner to problem areas.
-Start with 0.5-1% concentration if new to acids.
+Start with 0.5-1% if new to acids.
 Increase to 2% once skin adjusts after 2-3 weeks.

 Step 3: Turmeric Serum or Moisturizer